berkshelf/berkshelf/docs/berkshelf_for_newcomers.md

 Using apt (2.9.2)
 ```

-When done your work, you need to push both your cookbook and the apt cookbook up to your Chef server.
+When done your work, you need to push both your cookbook and the apt cookbook up to your Chef Infra Server.
 With Berkshelf:

 ```
 $ berks upload